gbudjeakp/socket-establishment/README.md

-# Scano
+# Socket Establishment
-A simple script written in Python that helps one establish connections and send data to an open port.
+A simple script written in Python that helps one establish connections and send data to an open ports.

 #How to run
 Make sure you have net cat installed on your system.